-- (i) urge the Ministry of Water Resources to promptly initiate a dredging and desalting exercise for Goronyo Dam to restore its original storage capacity and ensure the availability of adequate water supply; - (ii) also urge the Ministry of Water Resources to include the dredging, desilting and rehabilitation of goronyo dam, Sokoto State in the 2024 Budget estimates; and - (iii) mandate the Committee on Water Resources to ensure implementation.
+- (i) urge the Ministry of Water Resources to promptly initiate a dredging and desilting exercise for Goronyo Dam to restore its original storage capacity and ensure the availability of adequate water supply; - (ii) also urge the Ministries of Water Resources, Budget and Planning, and Environment to include the dredging, desilting and rehabilitation of Goronyo dam, Sokoto State in the 2024 Budget estimates; and - (iii) mandate the Committee on Water Resources (when constituted) to ensure compliance (HR.
+145/07/2023).

-16. Need to Safeguard the Academic Pursuit of Nigerian Medical Students in Ukraine: Hon.
-Anthony Adebayo Adepoju Hon.
-Najimdeen Oyeshina Oyedeji:
+23. Need to Safeguard the Academic Pursuit of Nigerian Medical Students in Ukraine Motion made and Question proposed: